pomsky-lang/pomsky/README.md

 `(?<=) (?P<>) .?? \N \p{} \k<> \g''` and so on.
 And with various inconsistencies between regex implementations, it's the perfect recipe for confusion.

-Rulex solves these problems with a new, simpler syntax:
+Rulex solves these problems with a new, simpler but also more powerful syntax:

 - It's not whitespace sensitive and allows comments
 - Text must appear in quotes.
 This makes expressions longer, but also much easier to read
 - There are no backslash escapes
 - Non-capturing groups are the default
 - More consistent syntax
+- Variables to make expressions DRY

 ## Compatibility